burningdevil/test/tests/acceptance/docs/test-results.md

 Incase of a failure at any step within a scenario, a defect will be automatically created for the failed and skipped steps in the scenario and would be linked to the scenario which is further linked to a unique test case.

-You can also use command "yarn htmlReport" to generate an interactive HTML report.
+You can also use command "node utils/generateCucumberHTMLReports.js" or "yarn htmlReport" to generate an interactive HTML report.
 For all failed steps, an error message as well as the screenshot will be attached, which will be helpful for debugging.

 ## Updating Test Results to Rally